mehernosh/Google-Voice-Unhooked-Droid/README.md

 !!!WARNING!!!
 Google voice does not have an official API!
 This app has been created by sniffing packets while using google voice.
 In fact, the grand central session is started by making a simple GET request for https://google.com/voice and scraping the response.
-So, if you get your google account deactivated for messing arround, thats your problem.
+So, if you get your google account deactivated for messing around, thats your problem.

+Searchs from contacts.
+Does not integrate with native phone dialer yet.

 Prerequisites for using the app:
 ~A google account with voice enabled